1. Leave your money where it is.

 3. Take a cash withdrawal.

 Partial, total, and systematic cash withdrawals allow you to receive income only as you need it and provide a high degree of flexibility.
 Your remaining accumulations continue to be tax-deferred until you take a distribution, and will continue to experience the investment performance of your chosen funds.
+See Cash Withdrawals and Loans for details.
 Keep in mind the following:

 Income tax is due on cash withdrawals.